Virtuant/hadoop-admin-2019/docs/hbase-pig.md

 ## HBase and Pig Interaction

+**Objective**: Get acquainted with integrating HBase and Pig.

+**Exercise directory**: `~/data/movie`

 For this lab, we will be working with some movie data.
-You can download the data that we are going to be using from [here](http://www.grouplens.org/system/files/ml-1m.zip).
+If you need it the data can be gotten from [here](http://www.grouplens.org/system/files/ml-1m.zip).
 In the `ml-1m.zip` file, you should see three files inside: `movies.dat, ratings.dat, users.dat`.

 ----